mainej/re-stated/README.md

 How does a state machine interact with the outside world?
 Actions.

-* State machine need to dispatch re-frame events via actions, i.e. when a state-map enters/exits/transitions between states.
+* State machines need to dispatch re-frame events via actions, i.e. when a state-map enters/exits/transitions between states.

 Believe it or not, that's enough to build any kind of state machine that